 I also recommend seeing the Historical Museum of Bay County.
 It was not open at its present location of 321 Washington Avenue in 1962, as the building was then an armory.
 However, the parent organization, the Bay County Historical Society, has been preserving local history since 1919, and was located in the Bay County Building.
 Back then, they displayed as much of their collection as would fit in their space, with rather minimal notes.
 Today, they have professionally-designed exhibits.
 I was particularly intrigued by their exhibit on kit-built homes.
 The Aladdin Company of Bay City was the first company to offer "kit" houses by mail-order.
 That's right, you could buy your whole house by mail and have it delivered!
 All the lumber was pre-cut and numbered, plans were included, and even nails, hardware and miscellanoeous items.
 By 1940, their catalogue offered over 450 different models.
 The company was begun in 1906 and continued to manufacture houses until 1981.
 They had delivered mostly to local train stations, but freeways changed that and by the 1960s the Aladdin Company was delivering houses with trucks right to your foundation.
 There were also two other kit home manufacturers in Bay City: Lewis Homes/Liberty Homes and Sterling Homes/International Mill and Timber.

 Let's go back out to old US-23 and get a motel for the night.
 Strangely, many of the old motels are not only in business along Euclid Av., but several have been remodeled and are quite comfortable.
 My mother stayed in Paul's Motel a couple of years ago and says it's quite comfortable.
 I'm trying the Delta Motel, which has been updated so well it even has high-speed internet access!
 Maybe I can watch another old TV show or listen to some old music on my computer tonight?
-After we get our stuff settled, it's time to eat.
-We'll make a fast food stop tonight at Mr. Hot Dog, a hometown fast food restaurant dating to 1961, and located right here on US-23.
-The building is new, but the location and the chain fit our date.
+If you didn't taske my earlier suggestion for dinner, I have a fast food idea for tonight.
+Mr. Hot Dog is a hometown fast food restaurant dating to 1961, and located right here on US-23.
+The building is newer, but the location and the chain fit our date.
 And if you just have to make one more sightseeing cruise before you stay put for the night, I suggest a drive past the grand Neo-Gothic St. Stanislaus Kostka Roman Catholic Church.
 It's on Bay City's east side, at the corner of Kosciuszko Av. and Farragut St. Besides being a beautiful church, almost a cathedral in style, it serves as a monument to the large Polish population that settled here in the period 1874 through 1892.
 Dobranoc!
 (That's Polish for good night.)
 See you tomorrow on Roadtrip-'62 ™ !

 All photos by the author and Copyright © 2012 - Milne Enterprises, Inc., except as noted.